helium/HIP/0080-updating-dao-utility-score.md

 *Floor* shall be 50 for the IOT subDAO until the fourth halvening of HNT emissions, which is currently scheduled to occur on 1 August 2027.
 Then, it shall revert to 1.

-# Discussion of HIP-78 Utility Score
+# Discussion of HIP 80 Utility Score

 ## DC Burn

-HIP-51 recognizes that the participants of the IOT subDAO jumpstarted the Helium DAO with a large investment in hardware despite challenges in the supply chain, and have decided to invite the MOBILE subDAO and future subDAOs into the Helium DAO while anticipating that they would be able to share in the joint success of all future DAO networks.
+HIP 51 recognizes that the participants of the IOT subDAO jumpstarted the Helium DAO with a large investment in hardware despite challenges in the supply chain, and have decided to invite the MOBILE subDAO and future subDAOs into the Helium DAO while anticipating that they would be able to share in the joint success of all future DAO networks.

-The *A* factor of the DAO Utility Score as proposed in HIP-51, which counts the number of active Hotspots multiplied by their onboarding fees, was intended to respect this contribution by giving an initial advantage to the IOT subDAO.
+The *A* factor of the DAO Utility Score as proposed in HIP 51, which counts the number of active Hotspots multiplied by their onboarding fees, was intended to respect this contribution by giving an initial advantage to the IOT subDAO.

-To respect this intent while simplifying the calculation, HIP-78 proposes to give the IOT subDAO an explicit—but limited—advantage by setting its *Floor* to 50.
+To respect this intent while simplifying the calculation, HIP 80 proposes to give the IOT subDAO an explicit—but limited—advantage by setting its *Floor* to 50.

 The effect of this is to treat the IOT subDAO as if